lisa84ibouge/LIRIbot/README.md

 NPM Packages to Install:

-- Request module package
+- Request
-- FS module package
+- FileSystem (FS)
-- Spotify module package
+- Spotify
-- Node JS module

 Instructions and Description of CLI Application